-- Enterprise Value, EV / 2021E adj.
-EBITDA, Total Leverage, and Available Liquidity are Pro Forma for SMLP's 2022 debt refinancing transactions that closed on November 2, 2021. - Refer to pg.
-16 for calculation of Enterprise Value. - Based on near the top end of SMLP's 2021 updated adj.
-EBITDA guidance range which was issued on June 21, 2021. - Reflects gross margin in 2020: excludes contract amortization, electricity and other pass-throughs / reimbursables.
+- (1) Enterprise Value, EV / 2021E adj.
+EBITDA, Total Leverage, and Available Liquidity are Pro Forma for SMLP's 2022 debt refinancing transactions that closed on November 2, 2021. - (2) Refer to pg.
+16 for calculation of Enterprise Value. - 3) Based on \$237.5 million of 2021E adjusted EBITDA, the midpoint and high end of SMLP's 2021 updated adj.
+EBITDA guidance range, which was issued on June 21, 2021. - 4) Reflects gross margin in 2020: excludes contract amortization, electricity and other pass-throughs / reimbursables.
 Includes gas retainage revenue which is used to partially offset compression power expense in the Barnett. - Represents operated volume throughput and includes oil and produced water at a 6:1 conversion ratio.
 Statistics as of September 30, 2021.